HCL-TECH-SOFTWARE/appscan-cloud-cli/README.md

 Display help information about the specified command.

+### Note
+If a scanName contains special characters , it needs to be specified in double quotes.
+For ex : --scanName="Test Rel" or --scanName="Test>Rel" etc

 ## License

 All files found in this project are licensed under the [Apache License 2.0](LICENSE).